Since today is Black Friday, I’d like to give a different perspective on it and here is what I mean:

 And the beauty is every year after that, during another Black Friday period, not only do new people get to upgrade again, but previous ones who took advantage LAST year can renew this year, giving me a RECURRING commission of the same amount.

-It’s basically another form of income during this period for me and what’s great is that people love this place because of it’s incredible training and all of the success stories they bring out (including my own which you can read here).
+In addition to my already stable income I make thanks to the Wealthy Affiliate training, this Black Friday promotion is basically another form of income I earn during this period for me and what’s great is that people love this place because of it’s incredible training and all of the success stories they bring out (including my own which you can read here).

 Now how can you take advantage of this?
 Well you can: